Camp overview

 | Transport | Transport to and from Brewongle is the responsibility of and to be organised by individual schools and parents. |

-| Student numbers | Maximum student numbers is 50 |
+| Student numbers |

 | Supporting teachers and staff | School teachers or representatives are not required to attend Writers in the Environment camp.
 The Brewongle EEC principal and teachers will manage student supervision and hold duty of care whilst students are on camp. |